 Meet the team

-The story of Number 11 has barely begun.
-Incredibly, in just three years, Number 11 has moved from being a vague idea to a fully equipped centre with a building, staff, volunteers – and it’s making a huge impact in the community.
-Since we first opened our doors on the 24th May 2018, time has aboslutely flown by, but we’ve been so priviledged to work alongside some amazing people and continue to grow and love the ‘Number 11 family’ – and we’re so excited for this to continue into the future.
+The story of Number 11 has only just begun.
+Incredibly, after just 5 years, Number 11 has moved from being a vague idea to a fully equipped centre with a building, staff, volunteers – and it’s already making a huge impact in the community.
+Since we first opened our doors on the 24th May 2018, time has absolutely flown by, but we’ve been so privileged to work alongside some amazing people and continue to grow and love the ‘Number 11 family’ – and we’re so excited for this to continue into the future.